getml/reflect-cpp/README.md

 At the moment, this is work-in-progress.
 Here are some things that are still missing：

-- Extensive testing
-- Benchmarks
+- Benchmarks and optimization
-- Documentation is unfinished
+- Documentation is unfinished (missing rfl::Result, rfl::NamedTuple as well as extension to other serialization formats)
-- Support for std::array, std::unique_ptr and full support for rfl::Box
+- Support for Clang and MSVC
-- Support for rfl::Flatten<std::map<...>> (serde supports this as well)
-- Support for std::any (whether we want to support this as all is still being debated).

 ## Installation